paul Jeffrey lindholdt

 - The Canoe and the Saddle: A Critical Edition.
 Lincoln: University of Nebraska Press, 2006.

 - Holding Common Ground: The Individual and Public Lands in the American West.
-Introduction and edited with Derrick Knowles.
+Introduction and edited w/ Derrick Knowles.
 Spokane: Eastern Washington University Press, 2005.

-- History and Folklore of the Cowichan Indians (1901, edited, introduced, and commissioned in Spokane by Marquette Books, 2004.
+- History and Folklore of the Cowichan Indians (1901), edited and introduced; commissioned by Marquette Books, 2004.

-- Cascadia Wild: Protecting an International Ecosystem.
-Ed. w/ Mitch Friedman.
+- Cascadia Wild: Protecting an International Ecosystem (edited w/ Mitch Friedman).
 Bellingham: Greater Ecosystem Alliance, 1993.

 - John Josselyn, Colonial Traveler.
 Hanover, New Hampshire: University Press of New England, 1988.